snigdhakar/OAI_GENERAL_2ENBS/README.md

 # Getting Started

+After booting is complete, you will be able to start all OAI services with a single command.

+For Simulated UE, log onto `epc` node and run:

+    sudo /local/repository/bin/start_oai.pl -r sim

-After booting is complete, log onto either the `enb1` or `epc` nodes.
+Else, log onto either the `enb1` or `epc` nodes.
 From there, you will be able to start all OAI services across the network by running:

     sudo /local/repository/bin/start_oai.pl